tycobbb/react-native-training/a-project-setup/sections/you-and-your-command-line.md

 # you and your command line

-you're gonna do a lot more work on the command line relative to traditional native development (at least iOS). let's examine some of our tools.
+you're gonna do a lot more work on the command line relative to traditional native development (at least ios). let's examine some of our tools.

 ## tools